charlierdm/Daily-Todo-React/README.md

 # Daily-Todo-React

-The aim of this project is to create a web application in which daily tasks can be entered, edited, removed and checked once completed.
+The aim of this project is to create a web application in which daily tasks can be entered, edited, removed and checked off once completed.

-By creating this application, I will be practicing and learning more about React and testing a front end application using Jest.
-I've intentionally not followed any tutorials as I am learning React and MDN documentation as I believe this is the best way to build a thorough understanding.
+By creating this application, I will be practicing and learning more about React and testing the front end experience using Jest.
+I've intentionally not followed any tutorials as I am learning React with the official documentation, alongside the MDN and Jest documentation as I believe this is the best way to build a thorough understanding.

 ![dailytodoF](https://user-images.githubusercontent.com/75075773/125773220-79d88b63-061c-4d26-bd78-f953ad49c13e.gif)